Best Baby Oil

 Disc top caps, seen on the Burt's Bees Baby Oil and Baby Mantra Calming Massage Oil bottles, don't provide as much control and require some attention to avoid pouring too much as oil comes out quickly.
 Also, the Solimo Baby Oil and Johnson's Shea and Cocoa Butter Baby Oil have child-safe twist tops that require you to push down and twist to open, a two-handed operation.

-If you have narrowed down the options to a small selection of potential products that you are interested in purchasing, and they perform equally, consider how easy a bottle is to use to help your decision-making.
+If you have narrowed down multiple attractive options to a small selection that you are interested in purchasing, and they perform equally, consider how easy a bottle is to use to help your decision-making.

 Lotion vs. Oil

 So, what is the difference between lotions and oils?
 Let us explain.
 A lotion contains a mix of oils and water, bonded by an emulsifier, and includes a preservative because water can be a breeding ground for bacteria and mold.
 Oils contain no water, only nourishing oils.
 Thus, they have no emulsifiers or preservatives.
 Sometimes a formula may contain antioxidants, like vitamin E, to keep a product from going rancid and increase shelf life.
 A good rule of thumb for any skincare product without preservatives is to be mindful of expiration dates and use your best judgment.

 So, how does it work?
 Oil works best when the skin is wet to trap moisture for ultimate hydration, leaving your skin soft and moisturized.
 After a bath is a great time to use oil, and after a few minutes of rubbing, oils should absorb.